Buying Punta de Mita / Puerto Vallarta Real Estate

 A: One of the major differences in buying property south of the border stems from the fact that Real Estate agents in Mexico are not subject to any national certification or educational requirements.
 As such, the best advice you can act on is to always deal with an established Real Estate Agency, whose references you have checked personally with several former clients.

-Punta Mita’s pristine beaches, perfect climate and primitive beauty have combined with the acclaimed standard of service of the Four Seasons Resort, and the newly opened St. Regis Resort to create a community of distinctive resort living.
-Punta Mita is recognized as an address of distinction, signifying prestige, privacy, and a pristine environment of unmatched natural beauty.
+Punta de Mita’s pristine beaches, perfect climate and primitive beauty have combined with the acclaimed standard of service of the Four Seasons Resort, and the St. Regis Resort to create a community of distinctive resort living.
+Punta de Mita is recognized as an enclave of distinction, signifying prestige, privacy, and a pristine environment of unmatched natural beauty.